SamanthaHindle/preprint_JournalClub/ROADMAP.md

 The beta testers will be asked to:
  * Host two Preprint JCs in their own department following our Preprint JC Starter Kit;
  * Write a review for each discussed preprint following our Review Worksheet;
- * Email the reviews to each preprint’s corresponding author(s) and upload them online (platform TBD, but possibly [The Winnower](https://thewinnower.com/) as suggested by Prachee Avasthi, [AcademicKarma](http://academickarma.org/), and/or direct comments on [bioRxiv](http://www.biorxiv.org/) or whatever server was hosting the preprint);
+ * Email the reviews to each preprint’s corresponding author(s) and upload them online (platform TBD, but possibly [The Winnower](https://thewinnower.com/) as suggested by Prachee Avasthi, [Academic Karma](http://academickarma.org/), and/or direct comments on [bioRxiv](http://www.biorxiv.org/) or whatever server was hosting the preprint);
  * Fill out a Beta Tester Feedback Survey;
  * Document attendees’ reactions and experiences with discussing a preprint and providing feedback to the authors, by having them fill out a short Preprint JC Participant Survey.